 Malignant: A term used to describe cells or tumors that are able to invade tissue and spread to other parts of the body.

-Ovaries: Two glands, located on either side of the uterus, that contain the eggs released at ovulation and that produce hormones.
+Ovary: One of the paired organs in the female reproductive system that contain the eggs released at ovulation and produce hormones.